 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.

 RentPayment is not an accredited business with the Better Business Bureau.
-As of this review, the company holds an “A+” rating with the BBB and has had 26 complaints filed against it in the last 36 months.
-Of the complaints, two were filed regarding an advertising and sales issue, eight were in relation to problems with products or services, and the remaining 16 stemmed from billing and collection disputes.
-RentPayment successfully resolved 24 of the 26 complaints, but two complainants report being dissatisfied with the company’s response despite what the BBB determines was a good-faith effort by RentPayment.
-Given the information available, we have slightly adjusted the BBB’s rating to an “A-.”
+As of this review, the company holds an “A-” rating with the BBB and has had 29 complaints filed against it in the last 36 months.
+Of the complaints, 13 were filed regarding an advertising and sales issue, eight were in relation to problems with products or services, five stemmed from billing issues, two were related to delivery, and one was due to a guarantee or warranty issue.
+RentPayment successfully resolved nine complaints, but 17 complaints either were resolved to the merchant’s satisfaction or did not receive a final response from the merchant.
+RentPayment has not responded to its three most recently filed BBB complaints.
+Given the information available, we have adjusted the BBB’s rating to a “C.”

 About Phillip Parker